seek-oss/seek.automation.phantom/README.md

 ## Example 2: Single Response Simulation

-If you want to simulate a service where every request is treated the same by sending back the same response, you can use the ```register``` registeration type.
+If you want to simulate a service where every request is treated the same by sending back the same response, you can use the `register` registration type.
 So for example to request from Phantom to run a simulated service on port 9000 do the following:

 ```